rodalbuyeh/capstone-distributed-domain/weeks/01-Introduction.md

 * Video: [Ray: A Framework for Scaling and Distributing Python and ML Applications](https://www.youtube.com/watch?v=LmROEotKhJA)
 * Video: [Dask DataFrame: An Introduction](https://www.youtube.com/watch?v=AT2XtFehFSQ)
 * Skim this Book Chapter: [Feature Engineering and Selection: Chapter 1](http://www.feat.engineering/intro-intro)
+* Read the [docs](https://www.freddiemac.com/research/datasets/sf-loanlevel-dataset) on the Freddie Mac Single Family Loan-Level Dataset.
+Also review the [user guide](https://www.freddiemac.com/fmac-resources/research/pdf/user_guide.pdf) (pay special attention to pages 7-18).
+You should also create an account with them to access the data.

 ## Tasks

-Let's review the legacy repository that has been shared with you.
+Let's review the [legacy repository](https://github.com/rodalbuyeh/legacy_code) that has been shared with you.
 Things you should consider:

 * How is this project structured?
 How is it different from a notebook-based workflow?